microsoft/FluidExamples/cra-demo/README.md

 > The Fluid container interacts with the processes and distributes operations, manages the lifecycle of Fluid objects, and provides a request API for accessing Fluid objects.

-`SharedMap` is the DDS that we will initialize on our container.
+`SharedMap` is the DDS that will be initialized on our container.

 ```js
 // App.js